 We commit to operate in a fully transparent manner and to being accountable to African Canadian Parents.
 As such, PoBC commits to providing community members with detailed information about our group including its processes, leadership, and outcomes.

 We commit to making space to listen and solicit feedback from all members, including parents and of African Canadian children.
 We commit to prioritizing and listening to the stories of our Black parents and children, elders, LBGT2SQ, and members of religious minority groups, as told by them.
 We welcome the members of White or other racialized parents of Black children and will support them through their concerns but ask that they recognize the privilege they carry as non-Black parents.

 What is Anti-Black Racism?

+Anti-Black Racism is prejudice, attitudes, beliefs, stereotyping, and discrimination directed at people of African descent and is rooted in their unique colonized history and experience of enslavement.
 Anti-Black racism in Canada is often subtle and is generally not accompanied by overt racial slurs or explicitly prohibitive legislation.
 However, it is deeply entrenched in Canadian institutions, policies, and practices, such that anti-Black racism is either functionally normalized or rendered invisible to the larger White society.
 Anti-Black racism is manifested in the legacy of the current social, economic, and political marginalization of African Canadians in society such as the lack of opportunities, lower socio-economic status, higher unemployment, significant poverty rates, and overrepresentation in the criminal justice system.